 Most of us are aware that lifestyle modifications are one of the important aspects of diabetes management.
 But are the same kind of changes suggested for everyone?
 Does one size fit all?
 Not really.
 Both diet and exercise must be periodically reviewed for sustained and optimal diabetes management.
-CGM or Continuous Glucose Monitoring is the latest buzz promising assistance in personalising lifestyle modifications with the help of technology.
+CGM or Continuous Glucose Monitoring is the latest buzz promising assistance in personalising lifestyle modifications for people with diabetes or prediabetes with the help of technology.
 The technology has been here since 1999 but is recently available in the markets for personal use.
 But will CGM live up to the expectations and help optimise diet and exercise in people with diabetes?

 About 34 million are affected by diabetes in the US, about 77 million in India, and 141 million in China.
 To give you a perspective, about 10.5% of the world’s population suffers from diabetes.
 Further, the economic costs of diabetes have increased by 26% from 2012 to 2017.

 So, it is important to know how to prevent diabetes and, if already affected, manage the condition well.

 Lifestyle modifications are inherent to achieving better blood sugar control.
 However, one size will not fit all, nor do the lifestyle modifications.
 Lifestyle changes may give varied benefits to persons, and optimising the changes prescribed according to an individual’s need remains challenging.

 The three pillars of diabetes management are food, exercise and medication.
 However, there are two challenges when planning your diet and exercise.

 - The changes may not give the intended benefits.